ciwin/twde-chatbot/resources/data/nlu.md

 - annual left
 - how much is left?
 - vacation left?

+## intent:leave_annual_taken
+- how many leave days do i have already taken?
+- how much vacation do i have already taken?
+- how many vacation days do i have taken?
+- how many days do i have already taken?
+- how much vacation do i have taken this year?

 ## intent:leave_annual_planned
 - how much vacation do i have planned?